swch/strivve-docs/src/pages/resources/credentials/index.md

 that particular user logins into the platform.
 The following roles are available for partner usage:

 - **admin:** Most privileged user.
 This is typically a real person.
-- **analyst:** User with read only access to reports.
-This is typically a real person.
-- **cardholder:** A cardholder end user who can access their own information and place their card(s) on merchant sites.
 - **cardholder_agent:** A user restricted to creating cardholder users.
 This is intended for front end applications performing creation of a cardholder user and acquiring a credential grant for them.
 - **customer_agent:** The second most privileged user.
 This is intended for backend applications performing a multitude of automated operations.
-- **customer_auditor:** User with read only access to audit records.
-- **developer:** 3rd most privileged user.
-This typically a real person developing applications and testing them in non production environments.

 ## Payment Card Credentials
 ![image info](/images/credit-card-credential.jpg)